Follow us on Twitter @ACSILegalLegl

 ACSI identifies and analyzes a broad array of national, legal, and legislative issues.
 In Colorado Springs, Dr. Tom Cathey, ACSI's director for Legal/Legislative Issues, and Philip Scott, assistant director, track legislation for all 50 states.
-Reports are generated for each state and are available under Legislative Tracking.
 The team also produces Legal Legislative Update, which is mailed to member schools three times annually and is available in the Legal Resources section.
 Dr. Cathey and Mr. Scott are also available to answer questions from schools via phone or email.
 In Washington, D.C., George Tryfiates, director for government affairs, monitors issues of national concern.

 529 Central—Watch for continuing updates on 529 rulings

 I have International students leaving for Christmas break as early as 12/14/17 when our last day of school is 12/20/17.
 Some of them also return a few days after school resumes.
 What are your thoughts about students going home for extended time and missing school?